Exxon Mobil chairman and CEO Rex Tillerson will retain both of those jobs at the world's biggest publicly traded oil company after a highly...

-Exxon Mobil Chairman and CEO Rex Tillerson will retain both of those jobs at the world’s biggest publicly traded oil company after a highly public, Rockefeller-led push to split the roles failed again Wednesday.
+DALLAS — Exxon Mobil chairman and CEO Rex Tillerson will retain both of those jobs at the world’s biggest publicly traded oil company after a highly public, Rockefeller-led push to separate the roles that failed again today.

-A variety of institutional investors also lined up behind the proposal.
+A variety of institutional investors in the U.S. and abroad also lined up behind the proposal.

 Most Read Business Stories

-“It just reemphasizes to me the importance of our continuing efforts to communicate better with shareholders and with the public and with policymakers,” Tillerson said.
+“It just re-emphasizes to me the importance of our continuing efforts to communicate better with shareholders and with the public and with policymakers,” Tillerson told reporters at a news conference.

-Introduced primarily by environmental-minded investors and shareholder activists, they sought such changes as quantitative goals for reducing greenhouse-gas emissions, a voice for shareholders on executive compensation and a report on the likely consequences of climate change for developing countries and poor communities between now and 2030.
+Introduced primarily by environmental-minded investors and shareholder activists, they sought such things as quantitative goals for reducing greenhouse gas emissions, shareholder input on executive compensation and a report on the likely consequences of climate change for developing countries and poor communities between now and 2030.

-This marked the seventh time the proposal to split the roles of chairman and CEO had been considered.
+This marked the seventh time the proposal to split the roles of chairman and CEO was considered.

-Rockefeller family members and others have said they’re concerned Exxon Mobil is too focused on short-term gains from soaring oil prices and should do more to invest in cleaner technology.
+But Rockefeller family members and others have said they’re concerned Exxon Mobil is too focused on short-term gains from soaring oil prices and should do more to invest in cleaner technology for the future.
+Some shareholders lambasted the company for not doing enough now to create far-reaching policies to reduce harmful greenhouse-gas emissions.

 “It’s crucial for every company to ask, ‘Is it doing all it can to prepare for the future?’
-The Rockefeller family believes now is precisely the time for Exxon Mobil, with its strong financial performance, to take the long-term steps needed to increase shareholder value,” said Peter O’Neill, John D. Rockefeller’s great-grandson.
+The Rockefeller family believes now is precisely the time for Exxon Mobil, with its strong financial performance, to take the long-term steps needed to increase shareholder value,” O’Neill said.